 - Currently in the process of retaining Y University in Dubai as an additional sister campus.

-Examples of achievements used in a Sales and Marketing Executive resume:
+Samples of Achievements: Sales and Marketing Executive Resume

 - Successfully transitioned new market research project from the United States to Canada; consistently achieved sample design for five consecutive months.
-Created relevant policy, procedures, and training aids to support team.
+Created relevant policy, procedures, and training aids for the support team.

 - Managed two major projects ensuring superior client satisfaction; coordinated product launches, print and Web material, advertising, mailings, and promotional items.

 - Increased revenue by $8M through the renegotiation of five national account contracts.